 If you are using a Melody Sequencer in a continuously looping patch then everything works fine, but if you want to construct a patch where a Melody Sequencer (or a chain of them) actually stops – for instance at the end of a song, then consideration has to be made for sustaining the end pitch.

-As with Rhythm Sequencers the solution is pretty simple – just a single cable patching the final output back to the first MERGE socket.
-But it’s something you need to be aware of, else you will end up with a mysterious pitch drop at the end of the song.
+As with CV Sequencers and Rhythm Sequencers the solution is pretty simple – just a single cable patching the final output back to the first MERGE socket.
+But it’s something you need to be aware of, else you might end up with a mysterious pitch drop at the end of the song.

 It is simply a consequence of the way V/Bar driven sequencers support chaining.
 When they are inactive they output whatever is being fed to their input.
 So the solution is to feedback the final output to the first MERGE socket and it works like a Sample and Hold.